-We lived in the constrictive belt of bible-thumpers, but I always wanted my life to unfurl like a beach read, the kind of life that conjures a certain ephemeral pleasure, baked between sand and sun, the crashing waves far enough away so their fatal danger only registers as ambiance.
+We lived in the constrictive belt of bible-thumpers, but I always wanted my life to unfurl like a beach read.
+The kind of life that conjures a certain ephemeral pleasure, baked between sand and sun, the crashing waves far enough away so their fatal danger only registers as ambiance.

 “Mom will be right back,” she lied to her.

-I think if I keep telling you about Cherryvale, that tiny Southeast Kansas town, maybe it will solidify in me—no matter which angle I approach it, it’s all blurs and burnt-film static.
+I think if I keep telling you about Cherryvale, that tiny Southeast Kansas town, maybe it will solidify in me.
+No matter which angle I approach it, it’s all blurs and burnt-film static.
 Buried in a valley in the spleen of Montgomery County, which was the meth capital of Kansas when my mother moved us there to be with my stepfather, Dick, in 1993, Cherryvale was the dilapidated gateway to Big Hill Lake.

 There were no waves or sharks, but I still feared the brown murkwater of Big Hill.
 I imagined the non-existent lake monsters lurking below the surface, bolstered by fears of real animals I knew lived there—the fanged gar, the giant catfish, alligator snapping turtles with heads three times the size of a human’s.
-Fearing death while in the water does not stop it.
+Fearing death in the water does not stop it.
 The best safeguard is to stay ashore.

 Sand to a native Kansan is always artificial—a commodity that had to be shipped in bags, poured over the rock slabs comprising the tectonic-like undermakings of the part of the man-made lake we called a beach, the small and shrinking patch of sand surrounded by tall grasses.
 Even the saddest, fakest of beaches offer meager opportunities for escape.

-That’s what beach reads offer that too—an escape.
+That’s what beach reads offer too—an escape.
 Through translucent prose, they are often written for the type of person who devours books like cheap chocolate, or who only reads on vacation.
 Isn’t the writing usually, luckily, full of uncomplicated imagery?
 The drama is mellow, risk-free, enabling the reader to indulge in escapist impulses and fantasies.
-Beach reads indicate a kind of life that could be joyous, weightless—sexily disposable, unlike my own gutted and decomposing life.
+Beach reads indicate a kind of life that could be joyous, weightless—sexily disposable, unlike my own gutted and decomposing existence.

-When Marcella and I finally found our family in Mexico after 30 years, we sat with them on a natural beach in Tampico—a beach for Mexican tourists, no gringos in sight.
-I watched the peddlers hobble by in the curling heat—here, they politely asked if you wanted to buy something (plastic beach toys, desserts, crocheted headbands and bracelets, shirts piled high and draped mountainously over their shoulders).
+When Marcella and I finally found our family in Mexico after thirty years, we sat with them on a natural beach in Tampico—a beach for Mexican tourists, no gringos in sight.
+I watched the peddlers hobble by in the curling heat—they politely asked if you wanted to buy something (plastic beach toys, desserts, crocheted headbands and bracelets, shirts piled high and draped mountainously over their shoulders).
 Each time, Isabella stopped our conversation to tell them, “No, thank you.”
 I was coming from New York, where I had trained myself to defensively ignore all who approached me, eyes wide but averted.

 An old woman who had passed several times, each occasion asking again if we wanted to buy something, didn’t leave after we declined her the last time.
 Isabella continued to talk to us, in English that had been broken by years of our mother’s abandonment, because English was the only thing Marcella and I understood.
 The woman, smiling, leaned against the back of an empty adirondack chair and wiped her brow.